 - Personalized product feed advertisements to drive more revenue;

 - Widgets to promote sponsored articles and videos;

 And a dedicated analytics platform to constantly monitor and optimize your ads.

 Think: A Google AdSense alternative that offers AdSense features and Amazon Native Ads features with a few modern twists.

-Of course, you’ll need a minimum page view of 500,000 if you want to get started.
+Of course, you’ll need a minimum of 500,000 page views per month if you want to get started.
 But once you qualify, you can even promote your ads across social media as well.

 PopAds is perfect for a small business or blog.
 Compared to the other giants on this list, you get way fewer features on PopAds, but you also need only 1,000 monthly visitors to sign up.

 What does PopAds do?
 It’s an AdSense alternative that serves pop-up ads.

 Also, there are no complicated business models here.
 You get paid for the number of times someone sees your ads.
 It’s as simple as that!